parsakhavarinejad/parsakhavarinejad/README.md

 ## 🎓 Education

-- BSc in Mathematics from University of Tehran
+- BSc in Mathematics from the University of Tehran
 - MSc in Operations Research from Tarbiat Modares University (ongoing)

 ## 💻 Skills

-- Python, SQL, docker, github, matlab, latex
+- Python, SQL, docker, GitHub, Matlab, latex
 - TensorFlow, PyTorch, Scikit-learn
 - Machine learning, deep learning
 - Data Science and Analytics
-- Optimization, simulation, decision analysis
+- Optimization, simulation, and decision analysis

+-  You can find my resume here [Resume]

 ## 📫 How to reach me